Skip to main content

 Pass Rate

-Percentage of translations meeting quality threshold:
+Percentage of translations meeting the quality threshold:

 Pass Rate = (Passing Translations / Total Translations) × 100